 Cat and Camel: Begin on hands and knees.
 Slowly put an arch in your back and hold for 8 seconds, then do the opposite and hold that for 8 seconds.
 Do 10 repetitions of both the cat and the camel pose.

-Start by doing 10 repetitions of each of these SI joint exercises once a day, and slowly build your way up to three times a day.
+Start by doing 10 repetitions of each of these SI or sacroiliac joint pain exercises once a day, and slowly build your way up to three times a day.
 This will help avoid further aggravating the area.